Imago Jaya

 Imago Jaya is a shopping mall in Petaling Jaya, Selangor, Malaysia.
 Originally known as Jaya Supermarket it was built in 1974, and was one of the first malls in Petaling Jaya, and originally lasted until its demolition and subsequent accidental collapse in 2009.
 A new shopping complex was built on the same site, renamed as Jaya Shopping Centre.

 The original building had four storeys of retail units, five storeys of office units and four storeys of car-parks.
 The building was earmarked for redevelopment, in which it would be demolished and rebuilt as a namesake shopping centre, with additional loading bays, access roads and security in the late 2000s.

 Incidents

 Collapse

-On 28 May 2009, the original Jaya Supermarket collapsed while being torn down for redevelopment, killing seven Indonesian construction workers, and injuring an unspecified number of people in the busy commercial district.
-An investigative committee found that the deaths were due to mistakes in the demolition process, and made recommendations for improvements in Malaysia's regulations on demolition projects.
+On 28 May 2009, during the active structural teardown of the original supermarket complex, a major section of the remaining building suffered an accidental progressive collapse.
+The structural failure resulted in the deaths of seven Indonesian construction workers who were trapped beneath the falling concrete slabs, and it left several others injured within the active commercial zone.

+A subsequent ministerial investigative committee determined that the fatal collapse was caused by severe execution errors and a lack of proper engineering oversight during the delicate demolition sequence.
+The findings triggered widespread public debate regarding structural safety protocols in urban areas, ultimately prompting the Malaysian government to enforce significantly stricter regulations, mandatory forensic structural assessments, and standardized code compliance guidelines for all subsequent commercial demolition contracts nationwide.